Equality of women and men

 In May 2015, the President of the Leibniz Association notified the IPB that the Institute was among the 20 best Leibniz Institutes according to the "Research-Oriented Standards on Gender Equality in the Leibniz Association" survey.
 This is a special acknowledgement of the commitment of those responsible within the framework of equal opportunities and is an inspiration for further activities in this field.
 Contact persons are our Equal Opportunities Officer Melanie Rasch and her deputy Petra Schäfer.

 The Institute promotes the academic career of academic staff to a professorship, given the corresponding scientific qualifications are achieved and this is part of their personal career planning.

-To date, five female scientific working group leaders of the Institute have successfully participated in mentoring programmes with the support of the IPB.
+Since 2013, seven scientific working group leaders and postdoctoral reserchers of the Institute have successfully participated in mentoring programmes with the support of the IPB.
 That is the Leibniz mentoring program for outstanding female scientists, the program of the Schering Foundation "Young Leaders in Science" and the mentoring program for female doctoral students at the Martin Luther University Halle-Wittenberg (MLU).
 The personnel basis for aspired and possible external recruitment to a professorship has developed very positively in recent years, especially with regard to the proportion of women at group leader level.
 This has created the basic conditions for the IPB to provide support right through to professorships.

 This page was last modified on 27.02.2020.